The Room

 The Bedrooms

-The balcony room designed for all the d'Abreu, the Neto and the d'Abreu Neto and any others by affinity.
+It opens to the balcony designed for all the d'Abreu, the Neto, the d'Abreu Neto, and anyone else connected by affinity.

-It is the room that is the memory of all the great events of the d'Abreu Neto family.
-Feranda and Ferando's room.
-Maria João and Manuel João's room.
-The room that symbolizes the identity of the life in the house.
+The room that holds the memory of all the great events of the d'Abreu Neto family.

 Marias'Room

-In order to pay homage to all the Marias who were born, grew up, played, danced, worked and laughed in this house, this room is the space to remind us that we all have a small space in our home that is dear to us.
+In tribute to all the Marias who were born, grew up, played, danced, worked and laughed in this house, this room is the space to remind us that we all have a small cornor of the home that is dear to us.

-The challenge in this room is to find how a small shirt closet also becomes a desk.
+The challenge in this room is discovering how a small dresser also becomes a writing desk.

 Boys'Room